Best Cheap Health Insurance in Massachusetts for 2026

 Does Massachusetts have free health insurance?

-In Massachusetts, you can sign up for MassHealth, which is the state-specific name for Massachusetts's Medicaid program if you earn a low income.
-The program gives you free health insurance if you make around $20,000 for a single person and $40,000 for a family of four in 2024.
+In Massachusetts, you can sign up for MassHealth, which is the state-specific name for Massachusetts's Medicaid program, if you earn a low income.
+The program gives you free health insurance if you make around $22,000 for a single person or roughly $44,000 for a family of four in 2025.

 How much does health insurance cost per month in Massachusetts?

-Health insurance costs $639 per month, on average, in Massachusetts for a 40-year-old with a Silver health plan.
-Your age, plan level and location all influence your health insurance quotes.
+Health insurance costs $725 per month, on average, in Massachusetts for a 40-year-old with a Silver health plan.
+Your age, plan level, the amount of money you make and where you live all influence your health insurance quotes.

 What is the most popular health insurance in Massachusetts?

-Blue Cross Blue Shield (BCBS) of MA is the most popular health insurance company in Massachusetts, selling more than half of the state's health insurance plans.
-It is well-rated for plan quality and is available throughout the state.
+Blue Cross Blue Shield (BCBS) of MA is the most popular health insurance company in Massachusetts, selling roughly half of the state's health insurance plans.
+It is well rated for plan quality and is available throughout the state.

 However, BCBS is one of the most expensive health insurance companies in MA.
-Harvard Pilgrim is a good alternative since it offers similar levels of quality at a lower price.
+Tufts is a good alternative since it offers similar levels of quality at a lower price.

 Methodology